cmeiklejohn/cmeiklejohn.github.io/_posts/2013-06-11-distributed-data-structures.markdown

   ClockMap.Equal c1 c2.
 {% endhighlight %}

-Finally, to compare, we can apply the comparsion function to the two maps of clocks, and then test equality against a map of true values of the same length, which will allow us to test of one map is a partial ordering of another map.
+Finally, to compare, we can apply the comparison function to the two maps of clocks, and then test equality against a map of true values of the same length, which will allow us to test of one map is a partial ordering of another map.